Alternative Septic System Installation

 How does alternative septic system installation work?

-The process starts with a soil evaluation and site assessment, moves through system design and permitting, and finishes with excavation, component installation, and inspection.
-The specific steps vary by system type — a mound system requires grading and backfill, while a drip irrigation system requires dosing timers and distribution manifolds.
+The process starts with a soil evaluation and site assessment – including confirmation that a sewer line connection is not available – moves through system design and permitting, and finishes with excavation, component installation, and inspection.
+The specific steps vary by system type – a mound system requires grading and backfill over natural soil, while a drip distribution system requires dosing timers and distribution manifolds.

 How long does installation take?